SINHASantos/wlang/README.md

 # W Lang

-W lang is Rapid Application Development programming language designed to accelerate the web and mobile application development.
+W lang incapsulates the technology clutter for your development team and offers one simple programming language to develop either complex enterprise applications or applications for android, iOS or Web.

+W Lang is programming language for cloud computing allows you to rapidly design enterprise-ready apps faster at low cost.

+Automated out of the box connectors for different backend services such as Cache, databases, messaging, Key Value repository, notifications, search etc.

 W language is great fit for enterprise and mission critical applications which demand secure and safety-critical software components.
 W lang offers a readymade set of components which can be customized or developers can create new component from scratch.

+**Rapid Application Development**

+WLang is Rapid Application Development language for microservices architecture-based cloud native applications.

+W Lang is Rapid Application Development programming language designed to accelerate the web and mobile application development.

 ****Easy to Learn****